chango1611/JGAL_GUI/readme.markdown

 it can be downloaded from this address: https://github.com/chango1611/JGAL

-bin
----

-The bin folder contains all the .class files of the program

 JGAL_GUI
 --------

-This folder contains the .jar that runs this program, it can also be executed with the .exe file in this folder
+This folder contains the .jar that runs this program.
+You must have at least Java 1.5 to run this program.

 resources
 ---------